 A schism is underway between two major Orthodox Churches, one with significance for Catholicism.
 And yet, in Catholic media the phenomenon—called by many the biggest split in modern Orthodoxy history—has gone conspicuously unnoticed.
-A single Catholic News Agency article from October 14th summarizes the problem tellingly and laconically:
+A single Catholic News Agency article from a while back summarizes the problem tellingly and laconically:

 The Russian Orthodox Patriarchate of Moscow has cut ties with the Ecumenical Patriarch of Constantinople, Bartholomew I, claiming his recognition of an independent Orthodox Church in Ukraine departed from Orthodox Christian norms .

 . .

 . . .
 Patriarch Bartholomew’s plan to create a single, self-governing Church in the Ukraine, led by its own patriarch, is motivated by a desire to unify the country’s 30 million Orthodox Christians.
 The Russian Church sees the move as an infringement of its jurisdiction and authority.

 There are about 300 million Orthodox Christians worldwide.
 The Orthodox Church split from the Catholic Church in 1054.

 Something is afoot that should capture the Catholic imagination.
 It has something to do with unity, authority, and Apostolic Christianity.
 Its precise meaning, however, remains elusive not merely because the situation remains in flux but also because the inner workings of Orthodox Christianity seem—to many anyway—obscure, opaque.